emanuele-palazzetti/presentations/en/EuroPython2013/lighting-talks/django-spdy.md

 ### Steal from a rich neighbor **(so evil)**
 <img src="/img/stolen_tech.gif" alt="Stolen tech" style="width: 500px;"/>
 <aside class="notes">
     Steal from a rich neighbor.
-So I take Jetty which is a pretty good Java servlet container with SPDY support at state of the art.
-So my crazy idea was: why not run django over jython and deploy it on Jetty.<br><br>
+So I take Jetty which is a pretty good Java servlet container with SPDY support at state of the art and my crazy idea was: why not run django over jython and deploy it on Jetty.<br><br>
-    I will not give .02 cents for this solution but...
+    I didn't give .02 cents to this solution but...
 </aside>